Arnaud Maggs: Death and legacy

-Arnuld Maggs died of cancer in Toronto on November 17, 2012.
+Arnaud Maggs died of cancer in Toronto on November 17, 2012.
 In 2013, an exhibition titled the Scotiabank Photography Award: Arnaud Maggs was held at the Ryerson Image Centre in Toronto.
 It featured a selection of work curated by the artist during his final months.

-Maia-Mari Sutnik of the Art Gallery of Ontario who had been invited by Paris Photo to curate an exhibition, curated Performance Propositions, featuring Arnaud Maggs’s autobiographical series, After Nadar (2012) in dialogue with selected original press prints of the 1930s from the Art Gallery of Ontario's collection, held at the Grand Palais, during Paris Photo in November 2013.
-The show was the exhibition`s centrepiece, and in it, Maggs took the role of Nadar's 1854-1855 series of mime Jean-Charles Deburau as Pierrot in nine photographs including an announcement of someone's death.
-As Sutnik observed, Maggs` performance in his own studio in these photographs, not only concerned the history of photography but, knowing that he was about to die, announced his own forthcoming death.
+Maia-Mari Sutnik of the Art Gallery of Ontario who had been invited by Paris Photo to curate an exhibition, curated Performance Propositions, featuring Arnaud Maggs's autobiographical series, After Nadar (2012) in dialogue with selected original press prints of the 1930s from the Art Gallery of Ontario's collection, held at the Grand Palais, during Paris Photo in November 2013.
+The show was the exhibition's centrepiece, and in it, Maggs took the role of Nadar's 1854–1855 series of mime Jean-Charles Deburau as Pierrot in nine photographs including an announcement of someone's death.
+As Sutnik observed, Maggs' performance in his own studio in these photographs, not only concerned the history of photography but, knowing that he was about to die, announced his own forthcoming death.
 She called them "poignant".

 A postage stamp depicting Magg's photograph of Yousuf Karsh was issued on March 22, 2013, by Canada Post as part of their Canadian Photography series.

 A documentary film about Maggs and his partner of 25 years, Spring Hurlbut, Spring and Arnaud, premiered at 2013 Hot Docs Film Festival.
 His fonds is at the City of Toronto Archives number 1598.